thuanvu301103/Testing_Server_with_API/Transaction_System_Server/README.md

 - ID
 - balance: amount of money currently be in user's account
 ## About the API
-1. GET: http://localhost:{port number}/charge?id={ID number}&charge={transaction charge}
+1. GET: "http://localhost:{port number}/charge?id={ID number}&charge={transaction charge}"
-  - transaction charge: the amount of money that you want to charge to your account.
+* transaction charge: the amount of money that you want to charge to your account.
-Response: JSON
+* Response: JSON
 [{
   "success": true/false,
   "balance": your account's balance
 }]
-2. GET: http://localhost:{port number}/pay?id={ID number}&cost={transaction cost}
+2. GET: "http://localhost:{port number}/pay?id={ID number}&cost={transaction cost}"
-  - transaction cost: the amount of money that you want to withdraw from your account.
+* transaction cost: the amount of money that you want to withdraw from your account.
-Response: JSON
+* Response: JSON
 [{
   "success": true/false,
   "balance": your account's balance
 }]
-3. GET: http://localhost:{port number}/balance?id={id number}
+3. GET: "http://localhost:{port number}/balance?id={id number}"
-Response: JSON
+* Response: JSON
 [{
   "ID": account's id,
   "balance": your account's balance